 Your child may or may not want to talk about what happened in the session.
 Allow your child to lead the discussion rather than asking, what your child did, what happened, or if he or she had fun.
 If your child does tells you about what he/she did in the playroom, listen and reflect what was expressed back to your child. i.e. “Oh, you made a world in the sand”

 Does Playful Therapy take insurance?

-Playful Therapy does not accept insurance at this time, but is an Out of Network Provider.
-Clients may be provided a statement that may be submitted to their insurance company for reimbursement.
+Playful Therapy does not accept insurance at this time.
+Clients may be provided a statement that can be submitted to their insurance company for reimbursement.
 If you wish to determine if you have mental health coverage, contact your insurance carrier and find the answers to the following questions: